fiseni/NuSeal/README.md

 </PropertyGroup>
 ```

-As seen in the example we're using `#()` instead of `$()`.
-Since we need to preserve the original condition as literal, you should not use `$` or `@` characters, otherwise the vairables will be evaluated.
-Use the `#` character instead, and we'll do the replacement during generation.
+Note that `#()` is used instead of `$()`.
+Since we need to preserve the original condition as literal, and avoid variable evaluation; the `$` and `@` characters should not be used.
+Use the `#` character instead, and we'll do the replacement during asset generation.
 - Use `##` for `@`
 - Use `#` for `$`

 ### 4. Output Path

 By default, the assets `YourPackageId.props` and `YourPackageId.targets` are generated in the build output path; the value of `$(OutputPath)`.
-If you want to generate the assets in a different location, you can specify an output path as follows.
+If the authors want to generate the assets in a different location, they can specify an output path as follows.

 ```xml
 <PropertyGroup>